tekgourou/Splunk_config_mcp_server/README.md

 > *"Create a HEC token named 'iot-sensors' and assign it to the 'iot' index"*

-> *"Export the full configuration of the 'CCCS_Alerts' app as JSON"*

 > *"What is the current Splunk version and license status?"*

 ---